MounirHero/PS5-Tool-APP/README.md

 ## Requirements

 - Android 8.0 (API 26) or newer
-- A jailbroken PS5 with etaHEN / kstuff (or equivalent payload loader listening on port 9021)
+- A jailbroken PS5 with payload loader listening on port 9021
 - Phone and PS5 on the same Wi-Fi network

 ## Installation